 All Co-op fresh lamb and chilled prepared meals are sourced from farms in England, Scotland, Wales, Northern Ireland and New Zealand (when British lamb is out of season).
 Our Truly Irresistible fresh lamb is produced from native breeds in the Cambrian Mountains of Mid Wales.Why buy British Lamb & Mutton?

-Britain's sheep industry is the envy of the world: breeding from livestock and genetics from our native breeds are much sought after by farmers in other countries.
+- Breeding from livestock and genetics from breeds native to Britain are much sought after by farmers in other countries.

 How to tell if the meat is British?